Connect with others who understand.

 Other travel-preparation tips include the following:

-• Ask your health care provider how to adjust your insulin doses and meals if your travels include changing time zones.
+• Ask your healthcare provider how to adjust your insulin doses and meals if your travels include changing time zones.

 • Consider the climate of your travel destination and what impact it may have on your diabetes.